marcusoftnet/marcusoftnet.github.io/_posts/2019-01-07-kanbanstats-where-is-time-spent.md

 4. Repeat for the Average On board
 5. Now select the Lead time series and make it a line.
 (AH!
 This is what a combo chart is).
 That will be the top of each column (as lead time is the sum of In backlog and On board), so this line is not particularly interesting
    1. However, the trend of the average lead time is pretty interesting.
-   2. Check the box for trendline (i used a [moving average to smooth the trend line](https://www.intel.ru/content/dam/www/program/education/us/en/documents/project-design/graphing/graphing-trendlines.pdf) out a bit) and format it in some nice way
+   2. Check the box for trend line (i used a [moving average to smooth the trend line](https://www.intel.ru/content/dam/www/program/education/us/en/documents/project-design/graphing/graphing-trendlines.pdf) out a bit) and format it in some nice way
    3. Now, let's remove the actual line by selecting Color = None
 6. Done - admire your work